Last Update: Febr. 26, 2024

 Heidelberg – a centre of excellence in astronomy

 Heidelberg offers an ideal environment for higher education in astronomy and physics as the city harbours one of the largest centres for teaching and research in Germany, comprising several major institutes.
 The Zentrum für Astronomie der Universität Heidelberg (ZAH) joins the Astronomisches Rechen-Institut (ARI), the Institut für Theoretische Astrophysik (ITA), and the Landessternwarte Königstuhl (LSW).
 The Max-Planck-Institut für Astronomie (MPIA) and Max-Planck-Institut für Kernphysik (MPIK) as well as the Heidelberg Institute for Theoretical Studies (HITS) are primarily internationally renowned research institutes, and staff there also contributes to teaching and student supervision at all levels.
 The mission of the House of Astronomy (HdA) is public outreach, teacher training, and promoting exchange between scientists.
-Other institutes within the university are also involved - directly or indirectly - in fundamental astronomical research.
+Other institutes within the university are also involved - directly or indirectly - in fundamental astrophysical research.
 These include the Institut für Theoretische Physik (ITP) which looks at (among other things) dark energy or quantum gravity, the Physikalisches Institut (PI), and the Kirchhoff Institut für Physik (KIP), where the fundamental building blocks of the universe are studied.
-Together, these institutes make Heidelberg a lively, diverse, and dynamic place to study astronomy, and for prospective astronomers to start their career.
+Together, these institutes make Heidelberg a ideal and dynamic place to study astronomy, and for prospective astronomers to start their career.

 Astronomy within the physics curriculum